EricLWang/self/Codex.md

 **If you aren't Eric:**

 1. Read this with the understanding that you are different than me - the way I live my life is not the way you should live yours.
-2. Read the [Contextualization](#contextualization) for a general introduction to the purpose of this document and exercise, then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
+2. Read the [Contextualization](#contextualization) for a general introduction to the purpose of this document/exercise, then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
 Browse [Personal Canon](#personal-canon) for entertainment and/or to get to know me better.
 3. Consider creating your own Codex.
 Use anything here that may be useful for you.
 4. Reach out to discuss!
 [Email](mailto:ericlwang94@gmail.com) [Facebook](https://www.facebook.com/EricLorenWang)